duckafire/simple-api-rest/docs/conventions/nomenclature.md

 	* Interfaces (with `I` as prefix; `IFoo`).
 	* Types (with `T` as prefix; `TFoo`).
 1. Exported content must be named as `main`, in all files.
-1. Identifier that receive the exported content of a local file must be named with the file name, but in `camelCase`, instead `cobolCase`.
+1. Identifier that receives the exported content of a local file must be named with the file name, but in `camelCase`, instead `cobolCase`.

 ### Tests (only JavaScript)